alexenson/ec2-elb-for-beginners/README.md

 If you are using Windows – it is easy – as there is already a RDP client installed.
 If you are using Mac, then you would have to download an installer. (on the Internet just search for RDP client Mac installer)

-What we need to do is to Get password for login.
+What we need to do is to Get password for login.<br>
 ![3](https://github.com/user-attachments/assets/ba1515df-c91a-41c8-86b6-ed2f7e06f9ef)

-Firstly, however we will copy the Public DNS name.
+Firstly, however we will copy the Public DNS name.<br>
 ![4](https://github.com/user-attachments/assets/eee0f91e-9a24-42e4-bb06-99eacfe2817f)

-We can see the username is Administrator.
+We can see the username is Administrator.<br>
 ![5](https://github.com/user-attachments/assets/ba1836e5-f472-4721-9466-0f8ac32eac3f)

-Now with your remote desktop software, click Add PC.
+Now with your remote desktop software, click Add PC.<br>
 ![6](https://github.com/user-attachments/assets/b206d3bf-0342-4a69-99a7-5c0aed893f7d)

 ![7](https://github.com/user-attachments/assets/86524ea5-c967-436f-b78f-f107c9adba1d)

-Enter this as the PC name and click on Add.
+Enter this as the PC name and click on Add.<br>
 ![1](https://github.com/user-attachments/assets/2f469ac1-02ec-40f7-8e23-ec647221a0a9)

-What will happen now, it is going to connect and it will ask for the username and password.
+What will happen now, it is going to connect and it will ask for the username and password.<br>
 ![2](https://github.com/user-attachments/assets/d827ef69-56d5-40ab-b079-c74ae10855d3)